Sagne Chine

 Variations

-Sila mountain canonical uses pork + beef ragù + meatballs + eggs + caciocavallo + soppressata; Aspromonte variant adds artichokes and fresh ricotta; modern Reggio restaurants serve mini sagne chine in individual cazuelas; commercial frozen sagne chine exist but the eggs lose texture in freezing (texture loss is significant); a chicken-and-pea version (lighter) is found in coastal Calabria; the dish is exclusively a feast-day production — never weekday — because no one would do 4 hours of work for a Tuesday lunch.
+Sila mountain canonical uses pork + beef ragù + meatballs + eggs + caciocavallo + soppressata; Aspromonte variant leans on fresh ricotta and a heavier hand with artichokes; modern Reggio restaurants serve mini sagne chine in individual cazuelas; commercial frozen sagne chine exist but the eggs lose texture in freezing (texture loss is significant); a chicken-and-pea version (lighter) is found in coastal Calabria; the dish is exclusively a feast-day production — never weekday — because no one would do 4 hours of work for a Tuesday lunch.

 On the Palate